What is UX design?

 Industries from healthcare, to fitness, to entertainment, and even education all rely on UX/UI design.

 UX/UI designers are as relevant as ever in 2021.
 In fact, there are currently over 6,600 UX design job vacancies in the US on Indeed.com.
 What’s more, the closely related “product designer” topped the list of well-paying, in-demand creative professionals in 2020.
 Not surprisingly, product design has over 13,000 vacancies!

 Plus, the tech industry is booming.
 They are not only growing, but they’re hiring!
 True, we learned from the global pandemic that nothing is certain.
-But, in the wake of COVID-19, the tech industry has been recovering more quickly than other industries.
-It has been adapting, and many companies are now using tech on a big scale (like cloud services and video conferencing).
+But, in the wake of COVID-19, the tech industry has been recovering quicker than other industries.
+It has been adapting, and many companies are now using tech on a large scale (like cloud services and video conferencing).

 In short, UX/UI design is a good option if you’re looking to future-proof your career, as it affords diverse opportunities across all industries.

 You’re probably wondering how much UX/UI designers make.
 Salaries are dependent on a range of factors such as education, skills, years of experience, and cost of living.
 We’ll list some salaries for major cities below.
 But, we recommend researching local salary data on a site like Glassdoor.
 (While you’re there, check out company reviews and interview tips.)

 According to Glassdoor, the national average salary for a UX/UI Designer is around $100,000.
 Typically, UX Designers make slightly more than UI Designers.

 The average UX/UI Designer in San Francisco, CA makes $112,684, as cited on Glassdoor.

 Avg. salary in Los Angeles

 Salary.com lists the range for a UX Designer in Miami, FL at $81,184 to $98,635, with an average salary of $89,714.
 UI Designers in Miami average $77,089 (Glassdoor).